arielherself/espresso/README.raw.md

 ## Daily quiz

 Our baristas will serve you a new question each day this week.
 On Friday your challenge is to give us all five answers and, as important, tell us the connecting theme.
-Email your responses (and include mention of your home city and country) by 1700 BST on <strong>Friday</strong> to [<span class="__cf_email__" data-cfemail="8edffbe7f4cbfdfefcebfdfde1ceebede1e0e1e3e7fdfaa0ede1e3">[email&#160;protected]</span>](https://mail.google.com/mail/?view=cm&amp;fs=1&amp;tf=1&amp;to=QuizEspresso@economist.com).
+Email your responses (and include mention of your home city and country) by 1700 BST on <strong>Friday</strong> to [<span class="__cf_email__" data-cfemail="bdecc8d4c7f8cecdcfd8ceced2fdd8ded2d3d2d0d4cec993ded2d0">[email&#160;protected]</span>](https://mail.google.com/mail/?view=cm&amp;fs=1&amp;tf=1&amp;to=QuizEspresso@economist.com).
 We’ll pick randomly from those with the right answers and crown one winner per continent on Saturday.

 <strong>Tuesday:</strong> Which rock duo originally released the single “Seven Nation Army”?

 <strong>Monday:</strong> Which series of novels, written by Stephenie Meyer, focused on the tribulations of Bella Swan, a teenager who falls in love with a vampire?

+## The world in brief, September 14th 2022

+<strong>Germany’s</strong> chancellor, Olaf Scholz, urged <strong>Russia’s</strong> president, Vladimir Putin, to withdraw troops from Ukraine and fully implement a UN-backed deal to export grain from Ukraine and Russia.
+The pair spoke by telephone for 90 minutes.
+The direction of the war has turned in recent days.
+A Ukrainian lawmaker said that at least 150,000 Ukrainians in more than 300 towns had been [liberated from Russian occupation](https://www.economist.com/europe/2022/09/11/is-russia-on-the-run).

+America’s three major <strong>stockmarket</strong> indices suffered their worst day since June 2020 after data showed that annual inflation in August, at 8.3%, [exceeded forecasts](https://www.economist.com/finance-and-economics/2022/09/13/despite-rosier-figures-america-still-has-an-inflation-problem).
+The S&amp;P 500 dropped by 4.4%, the Dow Jones Industrial Average by 3.9% and the NASDAQ Composite by 5.2%.
+Core prices, excluding food and energy, increased by 0.6% in August from July—twice the expected rate.
+That will keep pressure on the Federal Reserve as it weighs an interest-rate increase at its meeting next week.

+<strong>Twitter </strong>shareholders voted to approve <strong>Elon Musk’s</strong> acquisition of the social-media firm for $44bn.
+Twitter and Mr Musk are suing each other over his attempt to [renege on the purchase agreement](https://www.economist.com/business/2022/07/11/with-or-without-elon-musk-twitter-is-overdue-a-shake-up).
+Next month they will test their competing claims in a Delaware court.
+Shortly before the vote Peiter Zatko, Twitter’s former security chief, testified before Congress about the firm’s lax privacy standards.

+American intelligence agencies accused<strong> Russia</strong> of having spent at least $300m trying to <strong>influence</strong> politicians in more than two dozen countries since 2014.
+If foreign parties and candidates “accept Russian money secretly, we can and we will expose it”, said an intelligence official.
+The Russian ambassador to one unnamed Asian country, added the official, allegedly gave millions of dollars in cash to a presidential candidate there.

+Emmanuel Macron, <strong>France’s</strong> president, said he would launch a series of debates across the country and convene a group of citizens to explore legalising <strong>assisted dying</strong>.
+French law permits doctors to sedate terminally ill patients until death and withhold life-saving treatments, but [euthanasia](https://www.economist.com/international/2021/11/13/in-the-west-assisted-dying-is-rapidly-becoming-legal-and-accepted) is illegal.
+Findings will be presented in March 2023, perhaps followed by a parliamentary vote or referendum.

+<strong>Canada’s</strong> prime minister, Justin Trudeau, unveiled an <strong>inflation-relief package</strong> worth C$4.5bn ($3.43bn) for low-income earners.
+Qualifying individuals and households will see their quarterly tax credit doubled and receive a C$500 top-up to a rental assistance plan.
+Canadian inflation was at 7.6% in July, significantly over the central bank’s 2% target.

+Troops from <strong>Armenia </strong>and <strong>Azerbaijan </strong>clashed along their international border.
+Armenian officials said that Azerbaijan had shelled their country’s forward positions and deployed drones, resulting in the deaths of at least 49 Armenian soldiers.
+Azerbaijan accused Armenia of performing “large-scale subversive acts” and shelling its military positions and civilian infrastructure.
+The Caucasian foes have fought two bloody wars over the enclave of Nagorno-Karabakh.
+The most recent, in 2020, ended in a humiliating [defeat](https://www.economist.com/europe/2020/11/12/a-peace-deal-ends-a-bloody-war-over-nagorno-karabakh) for Armenia.

+<strong>Fact of the day:</strong> 350, the number of mortgage boycotts estimated to be taking place across China.
+[Read the full story.](https://www.economist.com/finance-and-economics/2022/09/12/chinas-ponzi-like-property-market-is-eroding-faith-in-the-state)

 ----------